M-J-Robbins/good-email-code/email-code/template.md

 ### `lang="en"`
 This is a duplication of the [lang](#lang) set on the HTML element.
 Email clients will often remove the `<html>` element so it's best to duplicate it here also.

-### `font-size: 1rem`
+### `font-size:16px; font-size:1rem; font-size:max(16px, 1rem)`
 Some email clients may force a font-size on your email content.
 This resets it to be relative to the users settings so better for accessibility.
-Ideally all other units in the email should be `em` so they are relative to this.

 Most email clients and web browsers use a default font-size of 16px or larger but Apple mail uses a default of 12px.
 If you want to increase this default but still respect the the user settings then you can use `font-size:1rem; font-size:max(1rem, 16px)`.
 If the user has a setting smaller than 16px then the font-size will be set to 16px, if it's larger then the rem value will be used.
 If `max` isn't supported then it will fallback to the previous setting of `font-size:1rem;`.

-Unfortunately rem units don't work everywhere if you want to find out more look at [email client support for rem units](https://www.caniemail.com/features/css-unit-rem/) and [browser support for rem units](https://caniuse.com/#feat=rem)
+I've written up more about using `rem` and `em` units and how to convert your code from `px`, [Using Rem and Em units in email.](../email-accessibility/rem-and-em).